mwshinn/PyDDM/doc/quickstart.rst

   boundary, and 0 in between.
 (This differs from some other packages, which define 0 as the lower boundary and 1 as the upper boundary.)
 - **nondecision**: the non-decision time, in units of seconds.
-Both positive and negative values are valid.
+Both positive and negative values are valid (though usually you will want it to be positive).
 - **mixture_coef**: By default, PyDDM returns an RT distribution which is a mixture model of the GDDM RT distribution and the uniform distribution.
 This parameter defines the ratio of uniform distribution to GDDM RT distribution.